-To accommodate these devices, a new website design trend called ‘Responsive Design’ has evolved.
+It is for this exact purpose that “Responsive Design” has evolved.
 The responsive design allows users to view websites on mobile devices.
 It also made the web design more user-friendly to suit small screen space and multiple OS.
 Therefore, it becomes unnecessary for a website design service to build separate websites for desktops and phones, or even separate sites for different iOS and Android.

 Here is a list of the things you should pay attention to while implementing responsive design.

 - Flexible grids– To suit a variety of mobile browsers, you should define your own parameters for columns, spacing and containers in the web design.
-Give special attention to size and spacing to create flexible grid system.
-For web page measurement purpose, use ems and percentages instead of pixels.
+Give special attention to size and spacing to create a flexible grid system.
+For web page measurement purposes, use ems and percentages instead of pixels.

 - Customize images– A major feature of flexible web design is that images move and scale with the flexible grid.
 For a fast loading time, use small size images.
 Don’t use the width and height attributes to scale them; it may hamper the usability factor.